Opinion Piece

 Total world conventional oil, conventional liquids, unconventional oil and 'other' unconventional liquids

-The figures for 2007 are not all in yet, but the 9 month figure for crude oil, lease condensate, natural gas plant liquids, refinery gain, ethanol, tar sands, shales, biofuel and anything else that could be turned into a liquid fuel is 84.32 million barrels per day.
-The final figure for all liquid fuel for 2006 was a bit over 85 million barrels a day.
+The figures are for crude oil, lease condensate, natural gas plant liquids, refinery gain, ethanol, tar sands, shales, biofuel and anything else that could be turned into a liquid fuel.

 New Fields and expansions in existing fields